jedi-force/snap-manual/C1-G.md

 For lists, reports true only if its two input values are the very same list, so changing an item in one of them is visible in the other.
 (For =, lists that look the same are the same.)
 For text strings, uses case-sensitive comparison, unlike =, which is case-independent.

 These hidden blocks can be found with the relabel option of any dyadic arithmetic block.
 They’re hidden partly because writing them in Snap! is a good, pretty easy programming exercise.
-Note: the two inputs to atan2 are Δx and Δy in that order, because we measure angles clockwise from north.
+Note: the two inputs to atan2 are $Δ$x and $Δ$y in that order, because we measure angles clockwise from north.
 Max and min are variadic; by clicking the arrowhead, you can provide additional inputs.

 Similarly, these hidden predicates can be found by relabeling the relational predicates.